 Green’s mother, however, told police that she thought the murders had been committed by a man named Alstory Simon, who had been in a heated dispute with Hillard over drug money.
 Green said she saw Simon and his wife, Inez Jackson, with the victims not long before the shooting.

 Police did interview Simon and Jackson, but according to statements later obtained by defense investigators, the police just showed them a photograph of Porter and asked if they had any information about the crime.
 Simon and Jackson responded that they had not been in the park that night.
 They said they were asked nothing further and never heard from the police again.
 A few days later, Simon and Jackson moved to Milwaukee.

 After hearing that his name had been mentioned in connection with the double murders, Anthony Porter went to the police station.
 Despite his protestations of innocence and the lack of physical evidence connecting him with the murders, he was arrested and charged with the two murders, one count of armed robbery, one count of unlawful restraint, and two counts of unlawful use of weapons.

 Although Porter qualified for a public defender, his family thought he would be better off with a private lawyer.
 They retained Akim Gursel.
 The family had agreed to pay him $10,000, but paid only $3,000 by the time Porter went to trial before Judge Robert L. Sklodowski and a jury.

-Two days later, after prosecutors satisfied themselves of the veracity of the confession, Porter was freed, having spent 17 years on death row, and the charges against him were dismissed the following month.
+In February 1999, after prosecutors satisfied themselves of the veracity of the confession, Porter was freed, having spent 17 years on death row, and the charges against him were dismissed the following month.
 Eight months later Simon pleaded guilty to second-degree murder in exchange for a sentence of 37½ years.
 In 2000, Porter received a $145,875.29 award from the Illinois Court of Claims.

 — Center on Wrongful Convictions